gregr/dbKanren/README.md

 ### Data processing

 * types
-  * typical s-expression
-    * boolean, null, number, symbol, string, pair
-  * vectors as tuples (may be heterogeneous) or arrays (must be homogeneous)
   * fixed-size nat (number-of-bytes, content)
     * used to represent IDs, offsets, lengths
   * string/vector prefixes, suffixes, and slices